The short-term interest rate set by the central bank is one of the most important numbers in any country’s economy.

 Its yield curve tends to flatten a bit before recessions, but no longer inverts.

-Basically, interest rates are so low, and the economy is so slow-growing and deflationary, that the yield curve no longer has much meaning.
+Basically, interest rates are so low, and the economy is so slow-growing and deflationary, that the yield curve no longer has much meaning in Japan.

 The Correlation is Imperfect